 In accordance with the Development Plan, National Planning Policy Framework (NPPF), and relevant case law and appeal decisions, the principle of development is deemed acceptable.
-Therefore, the application is appropriate for a Stage 1 PIP, and permission should be granted.
+Therefore, the application is appropriate for a Stage 1 PIP, and the appeal should be allowed.